589 Teaching jobs in the United Kingdom

 Job Description

-How would you like to be paid for five days but only work four*?
+How would you like to get paid for five days, but only work four?

 Job Title: Teaching Assistant